boyter/gocodewalker/README.md

 Package provides file operations specific to code repositories such as walking the file tree obeying .ignore and .gitignore files or looking for the root directory assuming already in a git project.

-Note that it currently has a dependancy on go-gitignore which is pulled in here to avoid external dependencies.
+Note that it currently has a dependency on go-gitignore which is pulled in here to avoid external dependencies.
 This needs to be rewritten as there are some bugs in that implementation.

 Example of usage,